whusterj/whusterj.github.io/_posts/2023-12-16-count-production-heroku-releases.md

 Here is the final script mainly authored by ChatGPT that will get a list of all production Heroku apps you have access to and sum up their latest release versions to give you a total number of all-time production deployments.

 In our case, the number of total production releases is over 2000!
-And that doesn't even include apps we have shut down or transferred away to clients.
-So I'd guess out team has pushed to prod almost 5000 times.
+And that doesn't even include apps on AWS or those we have shut down and transferred away to clients.
+So I'd guess out team has probably pushed to prod almost 5000 times over the past five years.
 A vanity metric, perhaps, but it's still cool to think about.

 ```bash
 #!/bin/bash